APEC blue: Impacts

 In order to perform the controls, the economic costs are massive, and all the more significant given recent forecasts of a slowdown for China’s economy.

 Manufacturing Purchasing Managers Index (PMI) & Employment: Figures released by the National Bureau of Statistics and the China Federation of Logistics and Purchasing reflected excess capacity and weak demand.
 It also showed an unfavorable situation in the labor market.
 (The manufacturing PMI slipped to 50.3 from 50.8 in October, and the employment component eased 0.2 point in November.)

 Industrial Production: As Credit Suisse estimated, an approximated one-quarter of China’s steel has been affected, 13% of its cement and 3% of its industrial output.

 It will also bring with heavy pollution, as the heating system springs into life, regular volumes of traffic return to the roads, and local industry seeks to make up for losses.

-Although "APEC blue" lasted for a very short time, it is really a part of accomplishment made by the government, which reflected China’s high attention paid to the issue and the great efforts made to solve it.
-China Daily reported that APEC blue was listed as one of the top 10 ecological accomplishments of 2014.

 Follow-up

 On January 1, 2015, China’s new Environmental Protection Law started to be put into force.

 On February 13, Zhai Qing, a vice minister for environmental protection, said that China needs to reduce emissions by 30 percent to 50 percent from current levels in order to achieve "APEC blue".

 On February 28, 2015 Under the Dome, an independent documentary related to China’s air pollution by famous reporter Chai Jing, was released online, and received more than 100 million cumulative views within 48 hours.

 When China's annual Lianghui started on March 3, 2015, coping with the environmental problems was given particular attention.
 On March 7, China’s new environmental minister Chen Jining attended his first press conference in Lianghui, and vowed stricter legal enforcement for improving pollution.